pisv/gethandly.wiki-playground/Step-One.md

     }
 ```

-Here, we just delegate event processing to a new class
+Here, we just delegate delta processing to a new class
 `FooDeltaProcessor` that implements `IResourceDeltaVisitor`:

 ```java